Octo Telematics: Products and services

 OCTO develops products and services that operate with a wide range of devices (including smartphones, Black-Boxes and OBD), vehicles (including, cars, trucks, motorbikes and bicycles), pets and consumer segments.
 These are then integrated with their partners' IT systems and business processes.
-The technology and platform used is modular and offered as a complete or part of the solution provided.

 A partnership between OCTO and Telecom Italia (TIM) to develop data-driven services for vehicles not yet connected to the mobile network was formed in December 2019.
 The first product launched from the partnership was the TIM BabyPad, a device to detect whether a child is in their car seat and make sure they are not left unattended.

 In May 2020, OCTO launched two new IoT products in response to the COVID-19 pandemic.
 Both designed to support the recovery back to normal life, OCTO AroundMe is a Bluetooth solution for distancing and OCTO PurePlace is a sanitation solution based on nanotechnology developed by NASA.